Mizuch1/Marocrail-Optimizer/README.md

 ## 🙏 Acknowledgments

 - Built with ❤️ using Flask, Scikit-learn, and modern web technologies
-- ONCF (Office National des Chemins de Fer du Maroc) for inspiration
+- ONCF (Office National des Chemins de Fer du Maroc)
 - Special thanks to the open-source community for amazing tools and libraries
-- Inspired by modern railway management and optimization systems
 - All data is synthetic and generated for educational purposes

 ---